-Independent spelling in Y1 should be phonetically plausible, applying phase 3 phonics and some phase 5 phonemes.
+Independent spelling in Y1 should be phonetically plausible, applying phonemes taught.

-Spelling lessons Spelling is taught in line with the National Curriculum, with spellings given in the order that they are taught in RWI, weekly spellings include a Year Group common exception word.
+Spelling lessons Spelling is taught in line with the National Curriculum, with spellings given in the order that they are taught in RWI, weekly spellings include a year group Common Exception Word.
 Lessons should be seen as an important and worthwhile opportunity to revisit a sound and for the children to see the teacher demonstrate the sounding out the new words and forming them correctly for the children to copy into their spelling books.

-Children should be able to hold then write a dictated sentence, this can be part of the spelling test, using that week's spelling words and other common exception words, in both Y1 & Y2.
+Children should be able to hold then write a dictated sentence, this can be part of the spelling test, using that week's spelling words and other Common Exception Words, in both Y1 & Y2.